synapseweb3/forcerelay/guide/src/advanced/troubleshooting/inspect.md

 # Inspecting the relayer state

-To get some insight into the state of Hermes,
-Hermes will react to a `SIGUSR1` signal by dumping its state to the console, either in plain text form or as a JSON object if Hermes was started with the `--json` option.
+To get some insight into the state of Forcerelay, Forcerelay will react to a `SIGUSR1` signal by dumping its state to the console, either in plain text form or as a JSON object if Forcerelay was started with the `--json` option.

-To send a `SIGUSR1` signal to Hermes, look up its process ID (below PID) and use the following command:
+To send a `SIGUSR1` signal to Forcerelay, look up its process ID (below PID) and use the following command:

 ```shell
 kill -SIGUSR1 PID
 ```

-Hermes will print some information about the workers which are currently running.
+Forcerelay will print some information about the workers which are currently running.

 For example, with three chains configured and one channel between each pair of chains: